Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Results

 Finally, we study two observables $\xi_{1}$ and $\xi_{2}$, defined as $\xi_{1} = [ E(\ttbar) - p_z(\ttbar) ] / 2 E_{\mathrm{p}}$ and $\xi_{2} = [ E(\ttbar) + p_z(\ttbar) ] / 2 E_{\mathrm{p}}$, with $E_{\mathrm{p}}$ denoting the proton beam energy, and $p_z(\ttbar)$ the magnitude of the \ttbar momentum along the beam axis.
 In the leading order pQCD picture of the $\pp \to \ttbar$ process, these variables represent the proton momentum fractions of the two partons entering the hard interaction.
 Figure~\ref{fig:res_logxone} depicts the \logxone and \logxtwo distributions.
 Overall, these PDF-sensitive distributions are reasonably well described by all the models.
 Of special interest is the last bin covering proton momentum fractions above $\approx$0.2, where the uncertainties in the PDFs, in particular for the gluon distribution, start to grow.

 The description of the kinematic distributions of top quark, antiquark, and \ttbar system by the three MC models can be summarized as follows.
 The models tend to predict, for the individual quarks, harder \pt spectra and slightly more-central rapidity distributions than those observed in data.
 A reasonable description is provided for the \ttbar rapidity and invariant mass spectra.
 The latter is described less well by the \PowPytSh simulation that uses a larger value of \mtmc, as it predicts a harder spectrum than that observed in data.
 The \dphitt distribution is modeled well, and smaller rapidity separations are predicted than observed in data on average.
 The \aMCPytSh model provides overall the least accurate description of the data, in particular by predicting harder \pt spectra for the top quark, antiquark, and the \ttbar system.
 Among all the models, \PowHerSh predicts the softest \pt spectra for the top quark, antiquark, and the \ttbar system, which matches the data well for the former two, but are too soft for the latter.
 The \PowPytSh model provides the best description of the \pt distribution of the \ttbar system.
-The standard \chisq values indicate a rather poor description of several distributions by some of the models, while the \chisq values that also include the prediction uncertainties (as for example, those evaluated for \PowPytSh, see Tables~\ref{tab:chi2mc_1d_nor_parton}--\ref{tab:chi2mc_1d_nor_particle_ttbar}) are found to be significantly smaller.
-Only for a few distributions, \eg \rpttmtt, the $p$-values of the \chisq remain too low for a reasonable description of the data, as is typically the case for those distributions with the largest visible discrepancies.
+The standard \chisq values indicate a rather poor description of several distributions by some of the models.
+For \PowPytSh, the \chisq values that include the prediction uncertainties (see Tables~\ref{tab:chi2mc_1d_nor_parton}--\ref{tab:chi2mc_1d_nor_particle_ttbar}) are significantly smaller than the standard \chisq values.
+However, for a few distributions, such as \rpttmtt, the $p$-values of these additional \chisq tests remain too low for a reasonable description of the data.
+This is typically the case for the distributions with the largest visible discrepancies.